You can change the language you and visitors see in Squarespace.

 - Charlotte, Naomi, and Pacific in the Pacific template family

 If you're using an unsupported template, you can switch to a supported template at any time.
-Keep in mind, Dutch and Swedish aren't currently supported on version 7.0 templates.
+Keep in mind, Dutch and Swedish aren't fully supported on version 7.0 templates.

 To switch from a supported template to an unsupported template, first change your site language to English.
 If you switch to a template that doesn’t support another language, all built-in text will revert to English.